 3. E-bike technology has yet to come into its own

 Riding an e-bike is fun; getting it into cars, onto trains or up on the bike rack in the garage less so.
-As a matter of priority, dear e-bike designers, do something about the weight; because…
+As a matter of priority, dear e-bike designers, please do something about the weight! (in fact that's just started to happen, with the launch of various e-road bikes weighing as little as 11kg last year).

 4. E-bikes are a route to better physical and mental health